Which do you trust more: A billboard on the highway or a recommendation from your best friend?

 Here's why: Only a third of people say they trust the brands they buy from.
 Consumers trust each other more than they trust brands.
 And 76% of people trust online reviews as much as personal recommendations from family and friends.

-With all of these stats in mind, it's clear that customer reviews and referrals can be powerful tools.
+With all of that in mind, it's clear that customer reviews and referrals can be powerful tools.
 So, how do you get quality testimonials to use in your marketing materials?
 Keep reading to find out.

 How to ask for testimonials (and actually get them)